chris-poed/kotlin-diary/kotlin_bites/09_using_gradle.md

 }
 ```

+You don't need to understand every line in that file.

-We'll add a few packages of the library `http4k`, which we can use to build web applications in Kotlin.
+For now, we'll add a few packages of the library `http4k`, which we can use to build web applications in Kotlin.

 ```gradle
 dependencies {